chrisayoub/AES/README.md

 Each column of the block is XOR'd with a value generated from the key file in a process called generating the *key schedule*.
-There will be a constant number of keys generated based on the key size used, and the code generates these dynamically as they are required (rather than generating them all immediately).
+There will be a constant number of keys generated based on the key size used, and the code generates these all immediately so they are available for use.

 The keyfile gives us the initial keys in the schedule.
 Then, we use various opeartions to generate subsequent keys in the sequence: